I started vaslou.com in 2020 and wrote a few articles. But then I decided to quit! I lost motivation because I wasn’t

-- Deluxe Install – You can check this one if you want a nice selection of already available free themes to choose from besides those that come pre-installed with WordPress.
+- Deluxe Install – You can check this one if you want a nice selection of already available free blog themes to choose from besides those that come pre-installed with WordPress.
 Other features are also added, including a standard selection of plugins and a security enhancement.

 - WP Website Builder – This is an easy drag-and-drop page editor with hundreds of template designs to help you get started fast.

 You can try them both, and with time, if you don’t use them, you can always disable them in the plugin section of WordPress, so they don’t consume too many resources.

 In a few minutes, you’ll receive an email from DreamHost with your WordPress account details asking you to choose your password.

 4. Design Your Blog

 Now that you’ve setup up your blog, it’s time to put your creativity to the test!

-I would say this is the trickiest part of starting a blog since you might be caught up in the trap of the infinite never-ending visual details.
-What font, color, or theme should I use?
+I would say this is the trickiest part of starting a blog since you might be caught up in the trap of infinite never-ending visual details.
+What font, color, or blog theme should I use?

 There are a lot of free WordPress themes to choose from, and you can spend days and days experimenting and trying different visual approaches.

 One thing I know from experience is that you don’t want to go down that road.
 Trust me, I’ve been there.

 Before you know it, you’ve spent your precious time caring for the “right” color instead of creating high-quality content.
 And as we all know, the “right” thing is never enough.
 There’s always something you can improve.
 Perfectionism kills your productivity.

-It’s best to do it over time, without neglecting your content, which, after all, is the main purpose of your blog, isn’t it?
+It’s best to do it over time, without neglecting your blog content, which, after all, is the main purpose of your blog, isn’t it?